Verdra Rules · v0.1

 B.6 Remedies

-Tier 3 remedies (fraud findings, reputational sanctions, exclusion from the protocol) are reserved for Category 3 intentional misconduct; always human-escalated.
+B.6.3 Tier 3 remedies (fraud findings, reputational sanctions, exclusion from the protocol) are reserved for Category 3 intentional misconduct; always human-escalated.

 B.8 Contract silence: Category 1 gap-filling